SixLabors/docs/articles/imagesharp/loadingandsaving.md

 ```

 `DecodedImageFormat` is only populated for images that were decoded from an existing source.
 Images created from scratch do not have an original encoded format to preserve.

+Preserving the original format is not always the right choice.
+Choose the output format based on the job: JPEG or WebP for photographic delivery, PNG for lossless graphics or transparency, GIF/APNG/WebP for animations, TIFF or OpenEXR for workflows that need richer image data.

 ## Choose Encoders Explicitly